kirrishima/FileProtector/README.md

 The FileProtector project aims to secure files through encryption and other protective measures.
 > [!IMPORTANT]\
-> This project relies on several third-party libraries, including nlohmann/json, OpenCV and OpenSSL, which are compiled from source to create static libraries for use in this project.
+> This project relies on several third-party libraries, including `nlohmann/json`, `OpenCV` and `OpenSSL`, which are compiled from source to create static libraries for use in this project.

 ## Third-Party Libraries